Bethe vectors and recurrence relations for twisted Yangian based models: Recurrence relations

 \subsection{Recurrence relations}

-We will combine the composite model method with the known $Y(\mfgl_{n})$-type recurrence relations to obtain recurrence relations for $Y^\pm(\mfg_{N})$-based Bethe vectors.
+We will combine the composite model method and the known $Y(\mfgl_{n})$-type recurrence relations to obtain recurrence relations for $Y^\pm(\mfg_{N})$-based Bethe vectors.
 The composite model method was introduced in \cite{IK84}.
-For a pedagogical review, see \cite{Sl20}.
-Recurrence relations for $Y(\mfgl_{n})$-based Bethe vectors were obtained in \cite{HL18a}.
-We will need the following statement which follows directly from those in \cite{HL18a}.
+For a pedagogical review, see \cite{Sla20}.
+Recurrence relations for $Y(\mfgl_{n})$-based Bethe vectors were obtained in \cite{HL17b}.
+We will need the following statement which follows directly from those in \cite{HL17b} recalled in Appendix \ref{app:gln}.
+Recall the notation \eqref{f} of rational functions.